 Each cemetery had its own challenges and perceptions that were changed and enhanced through different design sensibilities.
 The master plan studied connectivity, security concerns, defining edges, and entrances.

-West View Community requested design assistance from the CDC to create a plan for use and linkage of the historic cemeteries in their neighborhood.
+West View Community requested design assistance from the CDC to create a plan for the use and linkage of the historic cemeteries in their neighborhood.
 The design team was comprised of the CDC staff and volunteer Landscape Architect Sara Hedstrom Pinnell, Principal with Hedstrom Designs.
-We first studied linkages between all of the historic cemeteries including Lonas, Jewish Cemetery, Middlebrook, Crestview, … Read MoreRead more
+We first studied linkages between all of the historic cemeteries including Lonas, Jewish Cemetery, Middlebrook, … Read MoreRead more

-West View Community requested design assistance from the CDC to create a plan for use and linkage of the historic cemeteries in their neighborhood.
+West View Community requested design assistance from the CDC to create a plan for the use and linkage of the historic cemeteries in their neighborhood.
 The design team was comprised of the CDC staff and volunteer Landscape Architect Sara Hedstrom Pinnell, Principal with Hedstrom Designs.
 We first studied linkages between all of the historic cemeteries including Lonas, Jewish Cemetery, Middlebrook, Crestview, Longview, and Southern Chain Cemeteries.
 We then focused our design efforts on improving Crestview, Longview, and Southern Chain Cemeteries.
 We studied security, defining edges, and entrances.

-There are some general maintenance issues that need to be addressed throughout the cemeteries.
+Some general maintenance issues need to be addressed throughout the cemeteries.
 The clearing of trees and plants needs to be continued to create a clear view from Richmond Avenue to Keith Avenue.
 The trees that remain need to be trimmed to a 6’-0” min canopy height.
 The existing gravestones that have fallen need to carefully be erected and fill dirt placed where the ground has depressed.
 Some graves may be lost by adding fill, but flags should be placed to record their locations.
 Extensive research throughout the cemeteries is highly suggested to examine their historic significance.

 Crestview is a more formal cemetery started in 1928.
 We looked at a 1935 KGIS Aerial photo to help recreate some historic pathways.
 We better defined a central path through an alley of trees and plantings.
 We also added a path around the back of the cemetery.
 Due to security concerns, we proposed separating this property from neighboring residential and unused land with an 8’-0’ high black chain link fence.
 The cemetery and the existing road will be separated with a low decorative metal fence that is historic in design.